 Though chicken buses and collectivos are available for cheap, unless you are on a very tight budget, I would recommend using a tourist shuttle for at least the travel to Flores/Tikal (if you’re coming from Guatemala City), to Semuc Champey, and to Antigua.
 Those distances are long enough as is, you don’t want to risk adding significant amounts of time.

 We took one collectivo while in Guatemala, from the border to Flores: while we saved some money, 18 humans and two puppies were an incredibly tight squeeze in a 15 passenger van–frankly, we wouldn’t bother doing it again.

 Within towns and cities, tuk tuks are readily available in most spots (though oddly not as many in Antigua–not much of an issue, as it’s very walkable).

-During our time in Guatemala, we primarily used tuk tuks or our own feet to get around within cities and towns, and to get between different villages on Lake Atiitlan.
+During our time in Guatemala, we primarily used tuk tuks or our own feet to get around within cities and towns and to get between different villages on Lake Atiitlan.

-This itinerary for two weeks in Guatemala only accounts for 11 days: due to a few long days of travel that will be required to get from place to place, we feel it’s better (read: more realistic) to plan on having some unproductive days during two weeks in Guatemala than to overplan and end up burning out from trying to squeeze too much in.
+This itinerary for 2 weeks in Guatemala only accounts for 11 days: due to a few long days of travel that will be required to get from place to place, we feel it’s better (read: more realistic) to plan on having some unproductive days during two weeks in Guatemala than to overplan and end up burning out from trying to squeeze too much in.

 Guatemala is an enchanting place: from the charming cities to the mind-blowing nature to the incredible food and the low prices, there are more than enough reasons to plan on spending two weeks in Guatemala.